 We are Licenced breeders with Argyll and Bute Council and we have regular checks on our facilities.
-We are a Limited Company.
+We are a Limited Company, pay tax and are VAT registered.
 We also are registered with The Animal and Plant Agency under the Balai Directive which is needed for sending puppies abroad.

 Why Choose Us?

 We brought the first Australian Labradoodle to Scotland and since then have provided many puppies to loving families.
 Most importantly, we stick to a specific code of ethics!
 Many of our dogs have went on to become Assistance dogs, PAT dogs and therapy dogs working in Schools and Hospitals.

 - I shall at all times ensure all dogs under my control are properly housed, fed, watered, exercised and receive Veterinary care when required.

 - I shall breed with the soundness of the Australian Labradoodle in mind and agree to test all breeding stock for hip dysplasia before any of their offspring leave my premises.
 I shall not breed with a dog diagnosed with hip dysplasia.

 - I will not sell or trade my dog/s to any commercial animal wholesalers or retail pet dealers/traders.

 - I shall not sell or dispose of a puppy under the age of 8 weeks.
 I will wean, desex non-breeding puppy(s).